Unraveling the topology of dissipative quantum systems: Two-dimensional lattices

 All four residual terms vanish if $h_z(-\vec{p}) = h_z(\vec{p})$ and $h_\perp(-\vec{p}) = h_\perp(\vec{p})$, conditions which are satisfied by time reversal-symmetric two-dimensional Hamiltonians.
 While $h_z(\vec{p}) \equiv 0$ (corresponding to chiral or $\mathcal{PT}$ symmetry) also causes all four residual terms to vanish, the Hamiltonian is then bound to the $x$-$y$ plane of the Bloch space.

 For example, let us consider a time reversal-symmetric Bloch Hamiltonian defined by ($u,v,w>0$, $v>w$)

 which can be considered as a two-dimensional generalization of the SSH model.
-Its lattice representation and Bloch space representation are shown in Fig.~\ref{Fig:two_dimensions}.
+Its lattice representation and Bloch-space representation are shown in Fig.~\ref{Fig:two_dimensions}.
 The corresponding real-space Hamiltonian is given in Appendix~E. Note that the Bloch-space manifold degenerates to a ``pinch'' line in the $x$-$z$ plane.
 Similar to the SSH model, the first jumptime phase experiences a topological phase transition at $u=v$, where

 In contrast, $\overline{T}_{{\rm cc}, 2} \big[ \vec{h}(\vec{p}) \big] \equiv 0$ for any parameter choice consistent with $v>w$.
-Let us note that, in the general case (e.g., if the Bloch Hamiltonian takes the shape of a torus in the Bloch space), the condition that the Bloch Hamiltonian does not intersect with the dark Hamiltonians may exclude an extended parameter range.
+Let us note that, in the general case, unlike the example discussed above, the condition that the Bloch Hamiltonian does not intersect with the dark Hamiltonians may exclude an extended parameter range.
+For instance, in a modification of model (\ref{Eq:torus}), the parameter $u$ may be removed from the $x$ component of the Hamiltonian and added to the $y$ component, instead.
+In this case, variation of $u$ would shift the toruslike surface along the $y$ axis, and the intersection with the $z$ axis would occur over a finite interval of $u$ parameters.